harshzalavadiya/twitter-trend-manipulation/01_payload_check_web/README.md

 ![Twitter trend having unrelated post](./media/proof-1.png)

-It's really simple to reverse engineer twitter's payload for tweets as it's just clean json object containing tweet IDs and then ultimately data that renders your tweet.
+It's simple to reverse engineer/inspect twitter's payload for tweets as it's just clean JSON object containing tweet IDs and then data that can render your tweet.

 ![Sample response showing twitter payload](./media/devtools.png)

-Above is the trend response of that tweet in a photo proof
+Above is the trend response of that tweet in a photo proof.

 Since I'm viewing trend that is mostly related with hashtag this [tweet](https://twitter.com/girlpower0987/status/1258726584497946625) should atleast have partial text or matching hashtag but below was the tweet payload